umangtdesai/MBE-Data-Analysis/mmao95_Dongyihe_weijiang_zhukk/README.md

 This dataset can be derived from [http://bostonopendata-boston.opendata.arcgis.com/datasets/cb00f9248aa6404ab741071ca3806c0e_6.csv](http://bostonopendata-boston.opendata.arcgis.com/datasets/cb00f9248aa6404ab741071ca3806c0e_6.csv).
 For this dataset, we re-arrange the columns and store them into MongoDB with column name `Branch Name`, `Address`, `City`, `Zipcode`, `Latitude`, `Longitude`, `Numbers`.

 ### Landmarks
 This dataset can be derived from [http://bostonopendata-boston.opendata.arcgis.com/datasets/7a7aca614ad740e99b060e0ee787a228_3.csv](http://bostonopendata-boston.opendata.arcgis.com/datasets/7a7aca614ad740e99b060e0ee787a228_3.csv).
 For the origin dataset, we fill in the missing values and select rows that its column "Petiton" > 15.
 Then project to have a dateset have six cloumns: `Petition`, `Name of landmarks`, `Areas_Desi`, `Address`, `Neighbourhood`, `ShapeSTWidth`.
+Besides, based on Landmarks dataset and Colleges and Universities dataset, we filter the data and use `City` as the key value to get a new dataset which desrcibes the features related to street names.